Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/blend_renderer/README.md

 <h1>Blend Renderer</h1>

-<p>Demonstrates how to use a blend renderer on a raster layer.
-Blend renderers can be used to blend elevation data with imagery,
+<p>Apply a blend renderer to a raster.</p>

-creating a 3D effect.</p>
+<p>Blend renderers can be used to blend elevation data with imagery, creating a 3D effect.</p>

 <p><img src="BlendRenderer.png"/></p>